7-Day Kilimanjaro Climb | Rongai Route Summit Trek

 - ✓All KINAPA park and camping fees

-- ✓Professional certified mountain guide and assistants
+- ✓Professional certified mountain guide and assistant guides

-- ✓Porters and cook (3:1 porter-to-climber ratio)
+- ✓Porters and cook (3:1 ratio)

 - ✓All meals on the mountain

-- ✓Quality camping gear
+- ✓Quality camping gear (4-season tents, sleeping mats, dining tent)

 - ✓Emergency oxygen and first aid kit

-- ✓Daily altitude health monitoring
+- ✓Daily health monitoring with pulse oximetry

 - ✓Summit certificate